AlanFreed/VolterraIntegralEquations.jl/README.md

 \frac{\delta}{\tau} = -E_{\alpha,0} \left( - \left(
 \frac{\delta}{\tau} \right)^{\alpha}\right)
 $$
-which effectively shifts the singularity of an FLS kenel a short distance into negative time so the RFS creep compliance equates with the SLS creep compliance at time 0.
+which effectively shifts the singularity of an FLS kenel a short distance into negative time so that the RFS creep compliance equates with the SLS creep compliance at time 0.
 As a consequence, the RFS memory kernel is finite valued throughout its domain of application.

 8) **SLS**: Zener's [17] **S**tandard **L**inear **S**olid has a Maxwell-Debye kernel resulting in a memory function of
 $$